stefanfreitag/terraform-aws-fsx-status-monitor/examples/02_custom_schedule/README.md

 Deploys the FSx status monitor with a non-default configuration:

-- No SNS topic subscriber is set up.
 - CloudWatch Alarms will be setup.
 - The monitor is scheduled to run every minute instead of the default interval.